 A clickable text with which you link your web pages.

 A list of questions appeared on SERPs related to the queries of users.
-Clicking the box expends the area and reveals a short or long answer.
+Clicking the box expands the area and reveals a short or long answer.

 Dofollow is the default status of a link.
 Allowing do-follow to your links means you are letting the search engines follow those particular links.

 Contents that are shared among multiple pages of a website.

 A brief overview or answer box that appears on top of your Search Engine Result Pages for specific queries.

 It refers to the location-specific keywords that display the location map or service area analyzing the users’ intent.